 We are subject to the tax laws, regulations, and policies of several taxing jurisdictions.
 Changes in tax laws, as well as other factors, could cause us to experience fluctuations in our tax obligations and effective tax rates or otherwise adversely affect our tax positions and/or our tax liabilities.
 For example, many countries and local jurisdictions and organizations such as the Organization for Economic Cooperation and Development have proposed or implemented new tax laws or changes to existing tax laws.
 The Tax Act has eliminated the option to deduct research and development expenditures currently and instead requires taxpayers to capitalize and amortize them over five or fifteen years beginning in 2022.
 However, recently proposed tax legislation, if enacted, would restore the ability to deduct domestic research and development expenditures in the current period through 2025 and would retroactively restore this benefit for 2022 and 2023.
-The Inflation Reduction Act of 2022 has imposed a 1% excise tax on certain repurchases of stock.
-Any new tax laws or changes to existing tax laws could adversely affect our effective tax rate, operating results, tax credits or incentives or tax payments, or require our potential customers to pay additional taxes, which could have a material adverse effect on our business, cash flows, results of operations or financial condition.
+The Inflation Reduction Act of 2022 has imposed a 1% excise tax rate, operating results, tax credits or incentives or tax payments, or require our potential customers to pay additional taxes, which could have a material adverse effect on our business, cash flows, results of operations or financial condition.